Value Exchange Marketing: When a business provides a prospect with valuable information in exchange for information about them (i.e. email address).

-There are a few key ideas to keep in mind when it comes to your website and the idea of Value Exchange Marketing.
+There are a few key ideas to keep in mind when it comes to your website and engaging in Value Exchange Marketing with a visitor:

-Not everyone visiting you is ready to buy your product or service
+- Not everyone visiting you is ready to buy your product or service

-- Every website visit is an opportunity to engage in a relationship with a potential customer or team member.
+- Every website visit is an opportunity to engage in a relationship with a potential customer or team member

 So, how do you apply these ideas?